Apple Previews iOS 11.3 Changes, Due Later This Year

 In an unusual move, Apple has put out a press release that previews the changes in an upcoming dot revision to iOS, iOS 11.3, due out sometime in the northern hemisphere spring.
 Here’s what you can expect:

-ARKit 1.5 -- ARKit is the framework that developers use to develop augmented reality apps.
+ARKit 1.5 -- ARKit is the framework that developers use to develop augmented reality apps (see “ARKit: Augmented Reality for More Than Gaming,” 28 July 2017).
 In iOS 11.3, Apple says ARKit 1.5 will be able to recognize not just horizontal surfaces like tables and floors, but also vertical surfaces like walls and doors.
 Imagine playing racquetball in your living room with a virtual ball that doesn’t break your windows!
 The new version of ARKit will be able to map irregular surfaces better, recognize real-world 2D images like signs and posters, and improve its use of the camera, with 50 percent greater resolution and support for auto-focus.

 Although AR apps demo well, none has yet been a breakout hit.
 The improvements in ARKit 1.5 may help produce such a killer app, and it’s interesting that Apple chose to lead off its press release with a developer-focused change.